lzell/louzell.com/markdown/notes/vim.md

 Open command line with `:`
 Use `C-r "` to paste it

+## How to paste the text under the cursor to the command line

-There is a shorter way.
+There is a shorter way than the approach above.
 Place the cursor on a word and `:C-r-w`.
 Do not let go of control between the `r` and `w`.
 `:C-r-f` also seems to work

 ## How to copy to system clipboard